Nonobstructive Coronary Artery Disease in Women

 - Data from clinical studies including 10 years of follow-up from the WISE (Women's Ischemic Syndrome Evaluation) study suggest that women with nonobstructive CAD are at significantly increased risk for cardiovascular disease events compared to normal subjects.
 Prevalence of hypertension is high among women and may alert clinicians to an increased risk for ischemic heart disease in women.
 Additionally, risk factors including pre-diabetes mellitus and diabetes mellitus increase a woman’s risk for events even with nonobstructive CAD.

-Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Hypertension, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Hypertension, Chronic Angina

 Keywords: Acute Coronary Syndrome, Angina, Stable, Angiography, Coronary Artery Disease, Diabetes Mellitus, Hypertension, Magnetic Resonance Imaging, Myocardial Ischemia, Positron-Emission Tomography, Secondary Prevention, Risk Factors, Ultrasonography, Interventional, Women